sleepingkingstudios/bronze/DEVELOPMENT.md

           :published_at => between(1.year.ago, Time.current)
         }
       end # matching

+      # BUILDER ONLY, must convert to a Hash syntax!
     - not equal
     - not null
     - greater than (or equal to)